• MENU

 grant_type client_credentials

-If the response is successful, you will receive the token to use further down in this tutorial.
-Well done!
+If the response is successful, you will receive the token to use in your future API requests.

 For security reasons, the Authentication token endpoint has a rate limiter applied which is defined at **60 requests per minute per IP**.